Nursing RN

 For students who are not registered nurses, but still want to pursue the nursing profession, South University’s Bachelor of Science in Nursing degree program is available to help future nurses learn the skills needed for this career*.

 *Nurses must pass the NCLEX exam in order to work.
 Each student is responsible for reviewing all national requirements as well as any state requirements where the student is located for the most accurate information to work as nurses.
 South University cannot guarantee each graduate will pass the required licensure examinations.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.
-South University does not promise or guarantee employment.
+South University does not promise or guarantee licensure, employment, or salary amounts.

 Admission Requirements